D4wnstar/aetherwisp/Aetherwisp.md

 **Q.** How do you write these?

 **A.** These notes are all written in [Obsidian](https://obsidian.md/).
 I use the [latex-suite](https://github.com/artisticat1/obsidian-latex-suite) plugin to make writing LaTeX 100 times easier, which is what allows me to write it in real time.
 I make the plots and diagrams with [obsidian-excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) when they are not taken from books, professor's notes or Wikipedia.
 The website is kept updated using my aforementioned [wiki-generator](https://github.com/D4wnstar/wiki-generator) plugin.

+**Q.** Why is it even called Aetherwisp?

+**A.** I maintain a [repository](https://github.com/D4wnstar/wisp) of programming projects on simulations and games called *WISP* (meaning, the World Is a Simulation, Probably).
+Since these projects could not exist without my university education and since I like the sound of "wisp", I figured I would connect these notes to WISP by referencing it in the name.
+Wisps (a.k.a. will-o'-wisps) in European folklore are ethereal bodies of light, so what better medium for these to be in than the (luminiferous) aether?
+And so you get *Aetherwisp*.
+It think it checks all the boxes: physics history?
+Check.
+Fantasy/mythology?
+Check.
+Layered etymology?
+Check.
+Sounds good?
+Check.

 **Q.** I found a mistake!